New FTC Regulations Protect Consumers from Debt Relief Companies

 September and October 2010 Changes Will Prohibit Advance Fees and Misrepresentations

-August 4, 2010 – The Federal Trade Commission recently announced amendments to the Telemarketing Sales Rule which will prohibit for-profit companies that sell debt relief serves over the phone from collecting any advanced fees prior to settling or reducing debt.
+Clearwater, FL – The Federal Trade Commission recently announced amendments to the Telemarketing Sales Rule which will prohibit for-profit companies that sell debt relief services over the phone from collecting any advanced fees prior to settling or reducing debt.
 These new regulations offer consumers additional protections when trying to reduce credit card or other unsecured debt.

 This year, BBB has processed over 2,600 complaints nationwide against debt relief companies, which include credit counseling, debt settlement and debt negotiation services.
 Generally, consumers allege companies in these industries may charge large advance fees, fail to reduce debts, or misrepresent their services.